andreabradpitto/vim-configuration/readme.md

 # Welcome to my Vim configuration's readme file

+This repository hosts my Vim configuration file (`vimrc`) that takes care of installing all my plugins and changes some stettings when first launched on a new machine.

 ## Disclaimer

 Currently, `vimrc` comments are in italian.
 Maybe I will translate them into english in the future.